 The Dash 7, officially designated as the De Havilland Canada DHC-7, stands out as a turboprop regional aircraft line renowned for its Short Takeoff and Landing (STOL) performance.
 De Havilland Canada aimed to create a 40-seater aircraft to compete in the bustling regional airline market, targeting not only remote routes but also busier destinations.
 The Dash 7, while quieter, retained many characteristics of its predecessor, the Twin Otter.
 Its maiden flight took place in 1975, and production continued until 1988 when De Havilland Canada was acquired by Boeing, later passing to Bombardier.
 The DHC-7-100, the initial production model, quickly gained popularity among regional airlines.

-Red Box is pleased to offer a great range of ground power equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Bombardier Dash 7 aircraft.
+Red Box is delighted to present an extensive range of ground power equipment tailored for the Bombardier Dash 7 aircraft.
+Our offerings include tugs, ground power units, start power units and more, all meticulously designed to meet the specific requirements of this aircraft.